 Crypto-economy is characterized by continuous fluctuations and frequent innovations.
 Therefore, our future success is dependent on our ability to diversify our income structure to reduce exposure to fluctuations of the price of Bitcoin, the most significant type of cryptocurrency involved in our business operation, and maintain our market-leading position by upgrading and expanding our offerings.
-We launched Minerplus in January 2021 to improve operational efficiency for our proprietary mining business and miner customers.
-We expect to further expand our hosting service and generate more revenue from the service.
-We are in the process of building an efficient hash rate trading marketplace connecting third-party hash rate suppliers and hash rate buyers.
-We intend to enrich our product and service portfolio by providing mining services covering new crypto protocols, including Proof-of-Stake ("PoS"), Delegated Proof-of-Stake ("PoS"), Proof-of-Spacetime ("PoSt") and Proof-of-Capacity ("PoC"), and steadily increase the weight of new business to diversify revenue streams and attract new customers who are users of these new crypto protocols.
+We launched Minerplus in January 2021 to improve operational efficiency for our self-mining business and miner customers.
+We successfully tested our first Bitcoin mining chip in March 2024 which is designed for integration into our new SEALMINER A1 mining machines.
+We plan to install our own SEALMINER A1 mining machines at our mining datacenters in North America and Norway as part of our plan to expand our hash rate.